AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 Only most common attributes are displayed by default in the attribute list and filter configuration screens.
 Attributes which were set as `advanced` attributes in the data schema are hidden from the configuration screens.

-Use the **Display advanced attributes** toggle to see all available attributes for the current list.
+Activate the **Display advanced attributes** toggle to see all available attributes for the current list: the attribute list is updated instantly.